 - Refresh the Resource Location page in Citrix Cloud.

 - The newly added Cloud Connector is listed.
 Repeat to install another Cloud Connector in the Resource Location on the second Windows server machine that you had prepared.

 Install Citrix Virtual Delivery Agent

-The Virtual Delivery Agent must be installed on all physical or virtual machines that will be used to deliver applications or desktops.
+The Virtual Delivery Agent must be installed on all physical or virtual machines that are used to deliver applications or desktops.
 In this POC, we are going to be installing it on virtual machines.
 These can be single-session OS or multi-session OS depending on your organization’s needs.

-- Connect to the virtual machine the Domain admin. (for the purpose of this POC, we will be connecting via RDP) This will serve as the master image.
+- Connect to the virtual machine the Domain admin. (for this POC, we are connecting via RDP) This will serve as the master image.

 - Open Citrix.com on a browser.
 Hover over Sign In and click My Account

 - Sign in with your username and password.

 - Click Downloads in the top menu.
 From the Select a product drop-down menu, select Citrix Virtual Apps and Desktops

 - In the page that opens, select the latest version of Citrix Virtual Apps and Desktops 7